 NICEATM reviews the published literature to identify promising defined approaches to testing and assessment for skin and eye irritation testing, and welcomes nominations for evaluation from stakeholders.
 Promising defined approaches will be evaluated for their regulatory applicability by characterizing their performance against external test sets of chemicals (i.e., chemicals that were not used to develop the defined approaches) of interest to the regulatory programs of ICCVAM agencies.

-NICEATM, EPA, and the PETA Science Consortium International e.V. are collaborating with CropLife America to develop an in vitro defined approach for classification of eye irritation potential of agrochemical formulations.
-A three-phase, multi-laboratory evaluation is currently in progress to further assess the applicability of different in vitro eye irritation test methods to this product class.
-Phases 1 and 2 of the study are complete and results were described in a poster (Choksi et al.) presented in 2021 at the 11th World Congress on Alternatives and Animal Use in the Life Sciences.
-A report published in 2021 describes generation and evaluation of data to support this study.
+NICEATM, EPA, and the PETA Science Consortium International e.V. collaborated with CropLife America to develop an in vitro defined approach for classification of eye irritation potential of agrochemical formulations.
+A three-phase, multi-laboratory evaluation assessed the applicability of different in vitro eye irritation test methods to this product class.
+A report published in 2021 describes generation and evaluation of data to support Phases 1 and 2 of the study.
+A presentation at the 12th World Congress on Alternatives and Animal Use in the Life Sciences (Daniel et al., Session S402, "Unlocking a New NAM-Based Paradigm: Transforming the Evaluation of Agrochemicals") describes outcomes of the study and an evaluation of the potential usefulness of the defined approach for classification of agrochemical formulations.

 Addressing Regulatory and Other Challenges

 A common theme that has emerged from past NICEATM workshops is the need for training opportunities to inform industry and regulatory scientists about the use and interpretation of in vitro and in silico data and defined approaches.
 Thus, efforts to facilitate regulatory acceptance and use of defined approaches and other alternative methods will include the development of training materials and technical support to assist agencies in issuing guidance.